SS Themis (1911): Operational history

-On March 21, 1910 Themis was chartered to Nova Scotia Steel & Coal Company for a period of 9 consecutive navigation seasons (April through December) for a fee of £2,031.5 per calendar month starting in 1911.
-On March 24, 1910 Themis was also chartered to Gans Steamship Company for nine consecutive winter seasons for a fee £1,562.10 per calendar month, starting in 1911 as well.
+On 21 March 1910 Themis was chartered to Nova Scotia Steel & Coal Company for a period of nine consecutive navigation seasons (April through December) for a fee of £2,031.5 per calendar month starting in 1911.
+On 24 March 1910 Themis was also chartered to Gans Steamship Company for nine consecutive winter seasons for a fee £1,562.10 per calendar month, starting in 1911 as well.

-After completion Themis proceeded directly to North America and arrived at Wabana on May 11, 1911.
+After completion Themis proceeded directly to North America and arrived at Wabana on 11 May 1911.
 During her maiden trip in May 1911 the ship brought 12,500 tons of ore from Wabana to Philadelphia.
 Themis continued operating on Wabana-Philadelphia route for the remainder of 1911.
 For example, in August 1911 she managed to make three trips from Wabana, bringing a total of 37,560 tons of iron ore to Port Richmond.

 After the close of navigation Themis was chartered by The Spanish-American Iron Company, a subsidiary of Pennsylvania Steel Company, to transport iron ore from Felton in Cuba to Philadelphia and Baltimore throughout December 1911 and early spring of 1912.
-The ship departed for her first trip on November 26, 1911 and finished her charter on April 24, 1912.
+The ship departed for her first trip on 26 November 1911 and finished her charter on 24 April 1912.
 During this service the ship brought in over 100,000 tons of ore in 10 trips.
-For example, on December 19, 1911 the ship unloaded 11,000 tons of ore at Sparrow's Point in record time.
-In a similar fashion the ship brought and unloaded 10,900 tons of Cuban ore at Sparrow's Point on April 12, 1912.
-On April 25, 1912 the ship sailed for Wabana to resume her summertime ore carrying to Philadelphia which continued until the end of navigation season in early November.
+For example, on 19 December 1911 the ship unloaded 11,000 tons of ore at Sparrow's Point in record time.
+In a similar fashion the ship brought and unloaded 10,900 tons of Cuban ore at Sparrow's Point on 12 April 1912.
+On 25 April 1912 the ship sailed for Wabana to resume her summertime ore carrying to Philadelphia which continued until the end of navigation season in early November.